gtk-rs/gtk4-rs/book/src/gobject_values.md

 ## Variant

-A `Variant` is used whenever data needs to be serialized.
+A `Variant` is used whenever data needs to be serialized, for example for sending it to another process or over the network, or for storing it on disk.
 In that sense, a `Variant` is similar to a Rust object that implements [`serde::Serialize`](https://docs.rs/serde/latest/serde/trait.Serialize.html) and [`serde::Deserialize`](https://docs.rs/serde/latest/serde/trait.Deserialize.html).
 Although `GVariant` supports arbitrarily complex types, the Rust bindings are currently limited to `bool`, `u8`, `i16`, `u16`, `i32`, `u32`, `i64`, `u64`, `f64`, `&str`/`String`, and [`VariantDict`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/struct.VariantDict.html).